-Surgical Instrument Tracking (SIT) solution saves estimated 31,000 hours for leading Danish hospital.
+The RFID Surgical Tracking (SIT) solution saves an estimated 31,000 hours per year at the largest Danish hospital.

 The 18-month pilot project at Rigshospitalet hospital in Copenhagen, Denmark, shows that tracking surgical instruments with RFID could save the hospital 31,000 hours a year in operating room procedures alone while also improving patient safety and providing additional time saving and infection control benefits during sterilization and other processes.
 Dr. Henrik Eriksen, project director for the RFID trial, announced the results last month during a press conference in Copenhagen.

 Implementing RFID Surgical Tracking

 When surgical trays were prepared for use in the operating room (OR), an RFID reader was used to automatically identify and record all the items that were contained in the tray.
 The trays were read at several more process points before entering the OR to make sure counts were accurate.
 Trays were read again before they left the OR after surgery to make sure no surgical instruments were missing, and were read at the hospital’s central sterile processing department to document the sterilization process for each item.